Tunable Half-Metallicity and Edge Magnetism of H-saturated InSe Nanoribbons: First-principles calculations

 To analyze electronic properties of H-ZISNs, we first consider the smallest magnetic nanoribbon, which is 5-H-ZISN.
 As it is shown in Figs.~\ref{fig:label3} (a) and (b), 5-H-ZISN is a semimetal with finite density of states (DOS) at the Fermi energy.
 While the conduction band remains doubly degenerate, the valence band split into two bands, corresponding to different spin projections (labeled in Fig.~\ref{fig:label3} as spin up and spin down).
 As a results of the spin splitting, there is a direct energy gap emerging at the $\Gamma$ point for the spin up channel, whereas the spin down channel remains gapless in the vicinity of the Fermi energy.
-The value of this energy gap is about $20$~meV calculated within the PBE, while it increases to $200$~meV at the HSE06 level, which is due to a larger spin splitting.
-The fact that the hybrid functional results in a larger spin splitting indicates an important role of the exact Hartree-Fock exchange in the formation of the magnetic properties of H-ZISNs, which is not uncommon in $sp$-magnetism \cite{mazurenko2016role}.
-The Fermi energy in pristine $5$-ZISN calculated within HSE06 is found to be about $70$~meV above the energy gap, which allows us to expect the possibility to turn $5$-ZISN from a semi-metal to half-metal by varying the carrier concentration via either the electric field effect or by $p$-type doping.
+The value of this energy gap is about $20$~meV calculated within PBE, while it increases to $200$~meV at the HSE06 level, which is due to the larger spin splitting.
+The fact that hybrid functional results in the larger spin splitting indicates an important role of the exact Hartree-Fock exchange in the formation of magnetic properties of H-ZISNs, which is common in $sp$-magnetism \cite{mazurenko2016role}.
+The Fermi energy in pristine $5$-ZISN calculated within HSE06 is found to be about $70$~meV above the band gap, which allows us to expect the possibility to turn $5$-ZISN from semi-metal to half-metal by varying the carrier concentration via either the electric field effect or by $p$-type doping.
 Fig.~\ref{fig:label3} (c) shows real space distribution of the spin density $\rho^s({\bf r})=\sum_{n,k}(|\phi^{\uparrow}_{nk}({\bf r})|^2-|\phi^{\downarrow}_{nk}({\bf r})|^2)$ averaged over the valence bands, and the charge density of the spin-up states at the $\Gamma$ point $\rho^{\uparrow}_n({\bf r})=|\phi^{\uparrow}_{n\Gamma}({\bf r})|^2$, corresponding to two highest valence bands and two lowest conduction bands.
-One can see that the conduction and valence states are predominantly localized along the Se- and In-terminated edges, respectively.
-Since only the valence band exhibits spin splitting, spin density is expectedly localized along the In-edge.
+One can see that the conduction and valence states are predominantly localized along Se- and In-terminated edges, respectively.
+Since only the valence band exhibits spin splitting, spin density is expectedly localized along In-terminated edge.